-How do we think about equality and diversity in what we do
+How do we think about equality and diversity in what we do?

-- to help us to anticipate and thereby reduce or prevent any discriminatory effects on any particular groups of people, particularly the most disadvantaged or vulnerable people in our community
+- to help us anticipate and thereby reduce or prevent any discriminatory effects on any particular groups of people, particularly the most disadvantaged or vulnerable people in our community

 - councillors are properly advised of the potential effects of proposals before they make decisions that will inevitably affect people’s lives